daveta/analytics/telemetry_enhancements/TelemetryEnhancements.md

 Today, the majority of the Bot Framework Telemetry being logged is from sample code.
 This was to provide the maximum flexibility of data being logged.
 In the Bot Framework v4.4 timeframe, we are enhancing the product to log from the product.

 ## Overview of changes
 There are three new components  added to the SDK.
-All components log using the *IBotTelemetryClient* interface which can be overridden with a custom implementation.
+All components log using the *IBotTelemetryClient*  (or BotTelemetryClient in node.js) interface which can be overridden with a custom implementation.

 - A  Bot Framework Middleware component (*TelemetryLoggerMiddleware*) that will log when messages are received, sent, updated or deleted.
 User override for custom logging.
-- *TelemetryLuisRecognizer* class.
-User can override for custom logging.
+- *LuisRecognizer* class.
+User can override for custom logging in two ways - per invocation (add/replace properties) or derived classes.
-- *TelemetryQnAMaker*  class.
-User can override for custom logging.
+- *QnAMaker*  class.
+User can override for custom logging in two ways - per invocation (add/replace properties) or derived classes.

 **Requirements**